m-shimizu/p3at_for_ros_with_modelsdf/README.md

     $ source setup.bash
     $ roslaunch gazebo_ros_sdf empty.launch world_name:=which_is_host.world
     (pioneer2dx_ros will be spawned automatically)
-    (Currently the thermal camera is equipped on only pioneer2dx_ros)

     Terminal 2(Control the robot and watch the red boxes through the thermal camera):